Assessor's Maps - Cadastral Drafting

 In addition to the mapping, duties, the cadastral drafting section is also the Assessor's Office representative to the County's Development Review Committee.
 The departments of Engineering, Planning, Environmental Health, Roads, Assessor, and Fire comprise this body whose purpose it is to evaluate large-scale proposed projects.

 Click Here to download the AO-093 Parcel change Information Request form.
 This form is a requirement prior to recordation of Subdivision or Parcel Map or Lot-line Adjustment deeds.
 NOTE: This form is turned in to the Planning Department as part of the review process.
 The information provided will be used by the Assessor’s Office as part of the determination of property values.
 Incomplete or late filing may delay the processing of your parcel change request.

 The Assessor's Office maintains its own Assessor parcel maps for all property located within Madera County.
 These maps are the basis for the assessment of real property, and are continuously being updated to reflect parcel additions, deletions and changes to existing parcel boundaries.
-These maps are available for review and purchase at the Assessor's Office public counter.
+These maps are available for review by following this link.

 For additional information about Assessors Maps contact the Madera County Assessor's Office.